 The interfaces and UX

 Both Claude Code and Gemini CLI are command line programs that are run from your terminal.
-You launch them by executing the claude
+You launch them by executing the claude or gemini command.

 There’s only so much you can do design-wise with a CLI program, so naturally their layouts are rather similar.

 The biggest UI/UX difference that we noticed was that Gemini CLI puts its actions in individual boxes, while Claude uses more of a tree format.
 These are used differently too: Gemini “thinks”, takes actions, and then summarizes a series of actions taken in a single box.
-Claude announces every step it takes (e.g. searched for XYZ regex pattern, searched for ABC regex pattern, read file sample.xml
+Claude announces every step it takes (e.g. searched for XYZ regex pattern, searched for ABC regex pattern, read file sample.xml, etc.).

 Reliability